webian/bootstrap_dummy/Readme.rst

 	-> open in the browser http://example.com and run the 1,2,3 wizard

 Notice the ``htdocs`` folder located at the root of the direction is not mandatory.
-It just matches our hosting convention.
+It just matches our hosting convention in our company.
 If you want to get rid of it, rename the file structure to your convenience when configuring the Virtual Host.

-~~Notice the composer step is not mandatory~~ (**not true as of today since EXT:speciality was not published on the TER**).
+--Notice the composer step is not mandatory-- (**not true as of today since ``EXT:speciality`` was not published on the TER**).
-The difference is that extensions will be fetched from the TER and manage from the Extension Manager to be updated which is fine but not as fancy as the composer approach.
+The difference is that extensions will be fetched from the TER and managed from the Extension Manager for update which is fine but not as fancy as the composer approach.
+Besides the fancy part, the main reasons to use Composer is the capability to handle extension from Git / SVN repositories.

 How to customize?
 ==================

-As a next step, you likely would like to change the CSS, add some custom layouts or customize configuration.
+As a next step, you likely want to change the CSS, add some custom layouts or customize configuration.
-The place to head to is EXT:speciality which is located at ``htdocs/typo3conf/ext/speciality``.
-The name "speciality" is just the extension key we are use to in our company and that we keep across our projects.
-This should be easily changed if needed.
+The place to head to is ``EXT:speciality`` which is located at ``htdocs/typo3conf/ext/speciality``.
+The name "speciality" is just the extension we are using in our company as convention.
+We keep it across our projects so that we don't have to think more where to find the source code.
+This is not a big deal to change the name.

-As a short tutorial, let assume one needs to add a 4 column layout.
+As a short tutorial, let assume one needs to add a 4 column layout in the website.
 Proceed as follows:

-* Copy EXT:speciality/Resources/Private/Templates/Page/3Columns.html to EXT:speciality/Resources/Private/Templates/Page/4Columns.html
+* Copy ``EXT:speciality/Resources/Private/Templates/Page/3Columns.html`` to ``EXT:speciality/Resources/Private/Templates/Page/4Columns.html``
 * Update section "Content" and "Configuration" in ``speciality/Resources/Private/Templates/Page/4Columns.html``

 You have a new layout to be used in BE / FE!
 You don't believe me, do you?